Get insider access

 Treble Amount

 The SteelSeries Arctis Nova 7P and variants have a bass-rich sound profile.
-They deliver a touch of extra thump and rumble, which can help emphasize sound effects like footsteps and explosions.
-While dialogue and instruments are present, they're veiled and lack detail.
+They deliver plenty of extra thump and rumble, which can help emphasize sound effects like footsteps and explosions.
+While dialogue and instruments are present, a dip in the low-treble means they can lack a little detail.
+By contrast, a peak in the mid-treble renders sibilants piercing.
 If you prefer a different sound, their companion software offers robust sound customizations like a parametric EQ.
+Here is a graph showing the effect of different EQ presets on the overall sound.
+These headphones have a slightly different sound profile when used via Bluetooth, wireless dongle, or wired analog connections.
+Here is a graph showing the effect of the different connection types on the frequency response.

 Some users have experienced connectivity issues with original SteelSeries Arctis headsets that affect audio quality.
 This manifests in disconnections, popping sounds, and audio stuttering.
 However, we couldn't replicate any of these issues with our Arctis Nova headset, even after running the headphones for two hours at a time or after continuously using them from fully charged to the battery completely depleting.
 While these issues are random, we didn't encounter them with our SteelSeries Arctis Nova Pro Wireless either.
 If you have experienced this issue with the Arctis Nova lineup, please let us know in the forums, and we'll update our review.